BlueAndi/vscp-arduino/README.md

 Follow the following installation instruction for libraries here: https://www.arduino.cc/en/Guide/Libraries#toc5

+### How to use the VSCP-framework in the code?

+Please take a look to the provided examples because they guide you through all necessary things like
+- Create a VSCP instance ```VSCP vscp;```.
+- Calling the setup() method with some important parameters.
+- And etc.

 ### Where to find all the VSCP class defines and their corresponding types?

 You will find the class defines here: